Celebrating 250 years of history!

 Due to current conditions, no date is specific, but a fall grand opening is being planned.
 Please watch the papers and our website for details.

-The Murrysville Historical Preservation Society, Inc. was founded in April 1987 by Roger T. Weiner, Jackie Wimer, Joan Kearns, Claire Bassett, Sandra Friesel and Eric Rogers who had unsuccessfully attempted to prevent the demolition of the stately 170 year old Bossart House in Murrysville Town Square.
+The Murrysville Historical Preservation Society, Inc. was founded in April 1987 by Roger T. Reiner, Jackie Wimer, Joan Kearns, Claire Bassett, Sandra Friesell and Eric Rogers who had unsuccessfully attempted to prevent the demolition of the stately 170 year old Bossart House in Murrysville Town Square.